 Start a “benefit book”

-End your practice by observing the benefits of your practice.
+End your mediation practice by observing the benefits of your practice.
 How do you feel?
 What is your emotional state or mood?
 Make note any changes so they register in your body and conscious mind.
 Next time you resist meditation, remember the benefits to help you motivate and stay committed.

 Ashley Turner, M.A., MFTI, completed a Masters in Counseling Psychology from Pacifica Graduate Institute.
 She lives in the mountains of Aspen, CO and by the beach in Marina Del Rey, CA, where she works as a yoga and meditation teacher, registered Marriage and Family Therapist Intern, writer, and ordained priestess.
 She is the creator of ten best-selling yoga DVDs and the online series Meditation 101, Women Ignite, and How to Meditate, as well as co-author of Aroma Yoga.
 With Sianna Sherman, she co-founded the Urban Priestess year-long apprenticeship and certification series, and leads an annual Avalon Priestess Pilgrimage to Glastonbury and the Chalice Well.
 Ashley launched Montage’s signature monthly yoga-mind-body workshops, and is a contributor to publications including Self, Shape, Mantra,Origin, Women’s Health, Yoga Journal, and Natural Health.